sameeranwarr/Computer-Vision/README.md

 ## `images/` Folder

 The `images` folder contains two example image files:
-- `bmw1.jpg`: This image is shows the right rear light of the car.
+- `bmw1.jpg`: This image shows the left rear light of the car.
 - `bmw2.jpg`: This image shows the side view of the car.